New sales record for the dollar, the euro, and the MLC in Cuba

 The gap with the official exchange rate continues to widen.

-The Central Bank of Cuba published an official rate of 533 CUP per dollar this Saturday, 82 pesos below the informal price, highlighting the increasing disconnect between the formal and informal economies on the island.
+The Central Bank of Cuba published an official exchange rate of 533 CUP per dollar this Saturday, 82 pesos lower than the informal price, highlighting the increasing disconnection between the formal and informal economies on the island.

 The impact on the population is devastating.

-With an average salary of around 6,930 CUP, the average Cuban worker earns less than 12 dollars a month at the informal exchange rate.
+With an average salary of around 6,930 CUP, an average Cuban worker earns less than 12 dollars a month at the informal exchange rate.

 Pensions, around 4,000 CUP, amount to less than seven dollars.
 Meanwhile, the monthly cost of the basic basket for two people in Havana exceeds 41,000 CUP, more than five times the average salary.

-The rise in foreign exchange prices negatively impacts the purchasing power of the population, as the Cuban peso depreciates against foreign currencies, increasing the cost of living, especially for those who rely on remittances or need to import products from abroad.
+The rise in currency prices negatively impacts the purchasing power of the population, as the Cuban peso devalues against foreign currencies, increasing the cost of living, especially for those who rely on remittances or need to import products from abroad.

-the dollar has hit four consecutive records at the beginning of June, in a trend that shows no signs of slowing down.
-The accumulated inflation between 2024 and 2026 exceeds 200%, and the shortage of foreign currency, the decline in tourism, and the energy crisis continue to exert pressure on the Cuban peso.
+The dollar has recorded four consecutive highs at the beginning of June, in a trend that shows no signs of slowing down.
+The cumulative inflation between 2024 and 2026 exceeds 200%, and the shortage of foreign currency, the decline of tourism, and the energy crisis continue to exert pressure on the Cuban peso.

 The economist Elías Amor warned on Friday that if the deterioration continues, the dollar could reach 1,000 Cuban pesos.

-Equivalent of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates as of June 6:
+Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to the exchange rates on this 6th of June:

 1 USD = 615 CUP.